opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 1. **Role name** - must be entered and be a new name.
 2. **Global Role** - this role applies to all projects, and can only be assigned in the [user details](../users/#manage-user-settings).
 Once saved, the decision to make a role a "global role" can't be reverted.
+   Ticking this box will show the available [global roles](#global-roles) and hide the regular permission options.
 3. **Work packages...** - tick to allow work packages to be assigned to a user with this role.
 This does not appear for global roles.
 4. **Copy workflow from** - select an existing role.
 The respective [workflows](../../manage-work-packages/work-package-workflows) will be copied to the role to be created.
 5. **Permissions** for this role - you can specify the permissions per OpenProject module.
 Click the arrow next to the module name to expand or compress the permissions list.